DFE-Digital/teacher-cpd-design-history/app/posts/ecf-v2/saving-default-choices.md

 ---
-title: Default choices for the add an ECT journey
+title: Reusing recent choices for the add an ECT journey
-description: "How we want to make it easier to add ECTs for schools by allowing users to save default programme choices."
+description: "How we want to make it easier to add ECTs for schools by allowing users to reuse their recent default programme choices."
 date: 2024-11-05
 ---

 ## Why we’re doing this

 Currently in ECF1 school users set up the programme type, AB and training details which are then applied to all ECTs and mentors that they register going forward.
 The problem is that there are cases in which ECTs and mentors will have different training details and there currently isn't a way of specifying this difference in the add ECT journey (they would need to edit details once record is registered).

-Therefore we've introduced the default programme choice as an alternative to setting up school-level details for AB, LP, DP and programme type, as we know there may be ECTs and mentors within a school that differ.
+Therefore we've designed and tested a default programme choice as an alternative to setting up school-level details for AB, LP, DP and programme type, as we know there may be ECTs and mentors within a school that differ.

 ## What we tested